 Upskilling can relate to both technical and soft skills.
 This may revolve around specific skills required within your industry, or skills like leadership, management, creativity and innovation.

 The demand for upskilling has increased due to advancements in technology alongside an ageing workforce.
-With the constant development of new processes, systems and technologies like AI and robotics, there is a requirement of more knowledge and skills to operate them.
+With the constant development of new processes, systems and technologies like AI and robotics, there is a requirement for more knowledge and skills to operate them.
 Furthermore, as the baby boom generation is beginning to retire, there may be knowledge and skills that get lost in the process of refilling the now vacant positions.

 What are the Benefits of Upskilling?

 First and foremost, upskilling provides the opportunity for promotions.
 Having additional skills and knowledge can open doors to new positions and responsibilities within your current company.
 This means you may not have to change careers to work within a new role.

 When learning new skills, you may come across a topic you have a particular interest in.
 For example, suppose you are upskilling your marketing knowledge.
 In that case, you may take a liking to SEO, or if you are taking a general management course, you may be interested in pursuing opportunities related to HR.

 Learning something new and working on a project you are interested in will no doubt increase your level of job satisfaction.
 Furthermore, if your employer provides you with training and upskilling opportunities themselves, you will most definitely feel like a valued member of the company.

 These days, employers will usually have many processes and schemes in place to aid with upskilling in the workplace.
 These may include things such as:

 If you have an interest in upskilling, talk to your employer and see what they can provide.
 If they don’t currently have anything to offer, you could consider taking steps independently.